DanexCodr/Coderive/README.md

 ---

 >>>  Built with passion and persistence on and for mobile devices — proving that innovation knows no hardware boundaries.
+Happy coding to derive your visions! 😊